algorandfoundation/algokit-cli/README.md

 ## Install AlgoKit on Mac

+> __Note__
-NOTE: this method will install Python 3.10 as a dependency via Brew.
+> This method will install Python 3.10 as a dependency via Brew.
 If you already have python installed, you may prefer to use `pipx install algokit` as explained [here](#install-algokit-with-pipx-on-any-os).

 1. Ensure Prerequisites are installed